 If the person that you support needs to go into hospital because of coronavirus, Mencap have produced some easy read guides to going into hospital which may help explain what will happen.

 In order to ensure the NHS can maximise capacity for COVID-19 patients there have been changes to practice in hospital discharge.
 This may mean people are discharged from hospital with fewer and less robust preparations.
 It is important that community support services work closely with NHS partners to minimise risk relating to hospital discharge.
-As of 15 April 2020, everyone being discharged from hospital into a care home should be offered a coronavirus test, and the aim is to roll this out to all people leaving hospital with a social care package.
+Everyone being discharged from hospital into a care home should be tested for COVID-19 prior to discharge.

 Further reading Open